 What If My Child Was Injured in a Car Accident While Sitting in the Front Seat?

 Florida law does not punish parents for seat placement after the fact, especially when the crash was caused by another driver’s negligence.
-Either way, if your child was injured in a car accident that wasn’t your fault, you may be entitled to compensation for.
+But, to be honest with you, the restraint-law violations can still matter.
+For children covered by the child-restraint law, failure to provide/use a child restraint is not admissible in a negligence trial.
+Either way, if your child was injured in a car accident that wasn’t your fault, you may be entitled to compensation.
 But what matters most is getting your child the care they need and making sure your family is protected moving forward.

 You don’t need to go through this alone.
 And you shouldn’t have to argue with insurance companies while your child is recovering.
 That’s our job.